land-fish/ladish.me/_posts/2019-12-01-ai-impacts-on-escalation-paths-to-nuclear-conflicts.md

 tags:
 ---

-This is an excerpt from the Foresight 2019 AGI Cooperation Report, from the section I chaired.
-The summary and the takeaways from the second follows.
+This is an excerpt from the Foresight 2019 AGI Cooperation Report.
+At the workshop, I led a session on the impact of AI on nuclear escalation paths.
+Here I summarize the findings from the session.

 ### [Click here to view the report on its own page](/assets/2019-AGI-Cooperation-Report.pdf)